Ching Dynasty Era and Islam in China :

 After its initial introduction in China in the 7Th century Islam and Muslims played an important Role in Chinese History.

 During the Song Dynasty Islam was already well established as one of the main religions of the Nation, although it played a minor role in comparison to Buddhism, Daoism and Confucianism.
-Islam was carried to China both through the land-bound Silk Road paths through which contacts with the Arabian Peninsula had already been established as early as the Han Dynasty (206 BC - 221 AD)(Reign of Hanhe Emperor), but also increasingly through Maritime Contacts through the South-China Sea and Indian Ocean, then from the Chinese Coast on to Chang'An the Capital.
+Islam was carried to China both through the land-bound Silk Road paths through which contacts with the Arabian Peninsula had already been established as early as the Han Dynasty (206 BC - 221 AD)(Reign of Hanhe Emperor), but also increasingly through Maritime Contacts through the South-China Sea and Indian Ocean, then from the Chinese Coast on to Chang'An (Xi'An) the Capital.
 According to the Tang Dynasty records named Zi Zhi Tong Jian ("History as a Mirror") there were over 4000 Foreign Businesses established within the Capital of which the majority were Arabian and Persian in origin.
 In fact the economic contacts became so intense that the Tang Court at Chang 'An had to set up a special trading department to deal with the administration of the succesful silk roads.
 Diplomatic visits from Arabia and Persia during the highpoint of the Tang Dynasty Golden Age counted no less then 37 in a 148 year period.
 Muslims virtually dominated the import/export business in China during Song Dynasty (960 - 1279 CE).
 The office of Director General of Shipping was consistently held by a Muslim during this period.

 The Western Regions and neighboring Muslim Area's saw skirmishes between Armed Muslim Seperatists and the Central Imperial Powers several Times in history.
-The First Battles by Islamic Armies on Chinese Soil however occured during a period of decline for the Tang Dynasty.
+The First Battles by Islamic Armies on Chinese Soil however occurred during a period of decline for the Tang Dynasty.
 In the events, which was started in Fanyang (now Beijing) with a Rebellion by a powerful General, one An Lushan, the Tang Dynasty Empire was forced to seek military support from the Persian Empire.
 Large portions of Hebei Province, the Ordos Desert, Inner Mongolia and Western Regions were temporarily lost to the Tang Empire.
 The Persian Empire sent its support and helped turn the Tide for the distressed Tang Empire.
 Through the Battles and subsequent allowed stays for welcomed Islamic Soldiers with traders and Clergy on their heels, the Islamic Faith was spread throughout these regions.
 Due to several factors including the prevalent nomadic lifestyles and geographic limitations of these remote regions and political forces within the Empire descendants of Islamic Armies kept to their culture and grew into the Islamic Minorities of the North and West.

 In the South of China Islam was spread by means of the Sea Route from the Persian Gulf and across the Indian Ocean to reach up to Chinese Harbors such as Guangzhou (Canton), Yangzhou and Quanzhou.
 Here, once more traders and merchants from far away Persia and the Arabian Peninsula set up shop in Chinese Cities where they kept their Islamic Faith and were allowed to build their (Chinese Styled) Mosques.
 Of these Traders and Merchants many settled in the Chinese Port cities and beyond, and their descendants remained.
 They lived however in close knit communities and did not intermingle or marry with the Chinese Han or other Ethnicities.
 Although regarded as a bit strict in discipline, the Muslims were fair and most importantly law abiding citizens.
 Because of their lack of missionary activity and due to their low political profile the Muslims were not perceived as a threat to the Chinese Ruling Elite and therefor tolerated within the Empire.
 This situation remained throughout the Tang Dynasty but would start a transformation of China, which mainly took place during the years of the Song Dynasty (960 AD - 1279 AD) and was completed during the Yuan Dynasty.
 This original period, in which Foreign Traders lived in China, remaining loyal to their own culture and Islam is regarded as the first period of Islamic Introduction in China.